 Meeting needs of customers is becoming more diverse and complicated, and providing high value-added services is crucial that employees mutually respect diverse values, and reflect various ideas and views through good communication.
 It is precisely from this perspective that the Nomura Group is promoting diversity and inclusion.

-Example of a diversity and inclusion training program
+Examples of diversity and inclusion training programs

 - Hiring and developing high performance talent